 12 reasons why you should travel to Suriname right now

 What is the capital of Suriname?
 Or what language is spoken in Suriname?
 How about the colors in the flag of Suriname?
 These and many more questions pop up hearing the name of this tiny country in South America.
 The truth is - it has long been overlooked by the tourism masses.
-And it's finally time we looked deeper into the exciting reasons why one should travel to Suriname right now!
+And it's finally time we looked deeper into the exciting reasons why one should apply for Suriname visa and travel to Suriname right now!
 And since we know so little about this gem to be discovered, I will also share some basic information about the country.
 Just buckle up, and let's get on with the explorations!

 What is the capital of Suriname?

 It makes sense that you might not know what is the capital of Suriname because not too many travel blogs write about this country.
 The name of Suriname capital is Paramaribo.
 A little less than half of Suriname people live there.
 The most popular way to travel to Suriname is by air.
 In the airports of Suriname airlines like KLM, Caribbean Airlines, and many others are operating.
-Among others, the most common though is their own Suriname Airways.
+Among others, the most common though is their own Surinam Airways.

 What language is spoken in Suriname?